Learned Optimizers for Analytic Continuation: Results and discussions

-\paragraph{The weight matrices.} What is the reason behind the substantial improvement in learned optimizers?
-Noticing that ISTA may be viewed as an infinite-layer neural network with fixed weight, the improvement must originate from the adaptation to the data as reflected in the learned weight matrices.
-Figure \ref{fig:Weight matrix} compares the normalized learned matrices $W_t$ and $W_e$ on first layer for different optimizers.
+What is the reason behind the substantial improvement in learned optimizers?
+Noticing that ISTA may be viewed as an infinite-layer forward neural network with fixed weight because it typically needs infinite iterations to approach the exact fixed point, the improvement of (R)LISTA must originate from the adaptation to the data as reflected in the learned weight matrices.
+After training, like all other machine learning methods, our learned optimizer should be able to recover a spectral function well if similar data have been included in the training set.
+The quality of recovery can be improved by building a larger training set and using a deeper and wider neural network \cite{Yoon2018}.

+Figure \ref{fig:Weight matrix}(a) visualizes an example of the normalized learned weight matrices $W_t$ and $W_e$ on first layer for different optimizers.
 While the matrices in ISTA are determined directly by the Fermi kernel, the learned matrices in LISTA and RLISTA are heavily influenced by their different iteration schemes.
-All entries of $W_e$ in LISTA distribute uniformly and are of the same magnitude, while those in RLISTA differ heavily and contain some entries of relatively larger values.
+All entries of $W_e$ and $W_t$ in LISTA are distributed uniformly and are of the same magnitude, while those in RLISTA differ heavily and contain some entries of relatively larger values, as manifested by the much larger variances than those for LISTA.
 Nevertheless, both types of learned matrices can empirically solve the inverse problem and perform nicer than their vanilla cousin ISTA.